DoubleStyx/Krysalis/README.md

 # Krysalis

-Krysalis is a high-performance cross-platform VR renderer with optional support for [Resonite](https://resonite.com/) (via `Krysalis.dll` which functions as a [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader) mod).
+Krysalis is a high-performance cross-platform VR/desktop renderer with optional support for [Resonite](https://resonite.com/) (via `KrysalisMod.dll` which functions as a [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader) mod).
 It can be used to replace the default Unity renderer in Resonite, adding support for modern VR rendering techniques.
 Krysalis is also a prerequisite for a butterfly.

 Krysalis is designed to be cross-platform-friendly by default.
 It uses Vulkan, DirectX, and Metal per platform with a custom abstraction layer. `netstandard2.0` is used to ensure the C# API is compatible when Resonite migrates to .NET 8.0.
 Libraries like `winit` are also used to abstract away platform-specific differences.

-The Krysalis project is split into three components:
+The Krysalis project is split into several components:

+- **`KrysalisMod.dll`**: Contains the Harmony patches required to integrate the renderer into Resonite.
+Interacts with `KrysalisManagedAPI` and Resonite (external application).
+- **`KrysalisManagedAPI.dll`**: Contains the managed-facing API written in C# for the renderer.
+Interacts with `KrysalisMangedWrapper` and `KrysalisMod`.
+- **`KrysalisManagedWrapper.dll`**: Contains idiomatic C# wrappers for the FFI code in `KrysalisManagedFFI`.
+Interacts with `KrysalisManagedAPI` and `KrysalisManagedFFI`.
+- **`KrysalisManagedFFI.dll`**: Contains the FFI (Foreign Function Interface) declarations written in C#.
+Interacts with `KrysalisNativeFFI` (through the FFI boundry) and `KrysalisManagedWrapper`.
+- **`KrysalisNativeFFI.dll`**: Contains the FFI (Foreign Function Interface) declarations written in Rust.
+Interacts with `KrysalisMangedFFI` (through the FFI boundry) and `KrysalisNativeWrapper`.
+- **`KrysalisNativeWrapper.dll`**: Contains idiomatic Rust wrappers for the FFI code in `KrysalisNativeFFI`.
+Interacts with `KrysalisNativeAPI` and `KrysalisNativeFFI`.
+- **`KrysalisNativeAPI.dll`**: Contains the native-facing API written in Rust for the renderer.
+Interacts with `KrysalisNativeWrapper` and `KrysalisRenderer`.
+- **`KrysalisRenderer.dll`**: Contains the core rendering logic written in Rust.
+Interacts with `KrysalisHAL` and `KrysalisNativeAPI`.
-- **`KrysalisNative.dll`**: Contains the renderer code written in Rust using graphics API bindings.
+- **`KrysalisHAL.dll`**: Contains the hardware abstraction layer written in Rust that abstracts away platform-specific differences in graphics API usage while being designed to take advantage of each API's nuances.
+Interacts with the `ash`, `metal`, and `windows` crates and `KrysalisRenderer`.
-- **`KrysalisManaged.dll`**: The C# API, providing a user-friendly wrapper around the Rust FFI (Foreign Function Interface).
-- **`Krysalis.dll`**: Integrates the renderer into Resonite, hooking into the game to leverage `KrysalisManaged` calls.

 If you want to see what's being worked on currently, check out the [Krysalis project board](https://github.com/users/DoubleStyx/projects/3).